 The AlignG is a device built specifically for monitoring and zeroing of Z-stage and it combines these duties with also providing accurate bed leveling help and filament life estimation duties.
-It performs its duties with the help of a high precision, non-contact distance measurement sensor which accurately measures the z-stage displacement of your printer.
-It is also important to note that you do not have to do any additional calibration to deploy the AlignG, all that is needed is for you to attach the device to your printers nozzle and the device intuitively does its work while providing you with feedback through its inbuilt display screen making it a must have accessory for every professional 3D printing enthusiast.
+It performs its duties with the help of high precision, non-contact distance measurement sensor which accurately measures the Z-stage displacement of your printer.
+It is also important to note that you do not have to do any additional calibration to deploy the AlignG, all that is needed is for you to attach the device to your printers nozzle and the device intuitively does its work while providing you with feedback through its inbuilt display screen making it a must-have accessory for every professional 3D printing enthusiast.

 The Prometheus Multi-filament Extruder System

 For a while, the traditional solution to the problem of printing in dual colors was the compulsory purchase of a 3D printer with an integrated dual extruder to handle these kinds of jobs.
-But unfortunately, the dual extruder technique also brought with it a set of problems which include sloppy color transitions, unnecessary jams and all-round unreliability.
-To solve the issues related with a dual extruder, researchers at the Canadian University Town of Ontario came up with the Prometheus System.
+But unfortunately, the dual extruder technique also brought with it a set of problems which include sloppy color transitions, unnecessary jams, and all-round unreliability.
+To solve the issues related to a dual extruder, researchers at the Canadian University Town of Ontario came up with the Prometheus System.

 The Prometheus multi-filament extruder system comprises of a single extruder and an interchangeable mechanism which works accurately when it is fed different filaments at interchanging rates specified by your sliced model.
 Although this technique has been tried before without much success, the Prometheus gets it right by building a separate tower alongside the part to be printed.
 This is done in order for color transmission to occur as smoothly as possible and it has continued to do this successfully.
-To learn more about the Prometheus you can pay a visit to their kickstarter page here.
+To learn more about the Prometheus you can pay a visit to their Kickstarter page here.